Dim23/GammaFit/README.md

 `minNch` - lower value of the fitting area ( `20` by default).

-## 1.1 OUTPUT

-Resulting file `outadres` will contain TCanvas with fit results and data-to-fit ratio - `Canvas_0f_fit_result` .

-The resulting fit function of the multiplicity distribution - `fit_func` .

-TGraphErrors of impact parametr as a function of centrality - `fit_B_Mean` .

-Histograms with the distribution of the impact parameter in centrality class - `ImpactParametDist_CENT*_*` .
+to set the value of the cross section in line 17 set the desired value of the variable `sigma`.

-## 2. Fitting reconstracted data
+## 1.2 Fitting reconstracted data

 When fitting the reconstructed data, it is necessary to take into account the efficiency of the detectors.
 To take these features into account, normalization is made to non-reconstructed model data.